hkirk/swtafp-slides/slides/02/02-function-types.md

 * __Only expressions__
   * Avoid side effects
 * __No explicit recursion__ No `let rec`
-  * Learning HoF like map
+  * Learning HoF like map, fold, etc
 * __Generic building blocks__ e.g. use collections instead of list
   * easier to write resuable code